 Income Share Agreements require borrowers to pay a percentage of their incomes for the term of the agreement.
 This percentage is never higher than 10% and the terms range from 2 to 6 years.
 The term of the loan will depend on your financial circumstances and the loan amount.
 Loan amounts range from $1,500 to $12,500.

-What can you use a Cumulus loan for?
+What can you use an Align loan for?

 Who qualifies for an Income Share Agreement?